Villages Around Petworth

 Fittleworth, on the River Rother between Petworth and Pulborough, has a deserved reputation of one of the prettiest parts of West Sussex.
 Hesworth Common is a lovely place for a stroll in the woods.

-The Swan Inn is a 14th century coaching Inn which gained a reputation as an artist’s inn at the end of the 19th Century, offering lodgings and fayre in return for original paintings and these can be seen in the bar today.
+The Swan Inn is a 14th century coaching Inn which gained a reputation as a magnet for artists at the end of the 19th Century, offering lodgings and fayre in return for original paintings.
+These can be seen in the bar today.

 Fittleworth was also a former home to the famous composer Edward Elgar who lived near the village in Brinkwell Cottage for a short time.
 There are some good stretches of the Arun and Rother for fishing nearby.

 Approximately 5 miles north of Petworth, the village of Northchapel has many listed buildings in its centre, with the A283 dividing the village in a north/south direction.
-The village has a community primary school and a lovely village green.
+The village has a community primary school and a large village green.
 Two miles to the west lies the distinctive landscape of Blackdown– the highest point in Sussex at 280m and managed by the National Trust.
+At the top of Blackdown, the Temple of the Four Winds viewing spot offers spectacular views across West Sussex to the Downs.
+On a clear day you can actually see the sea!

 Northchapel has an active village community and also boasts the home of southern Motocross.